The 9 Pillars of BoringOps

-BoringOps is the practice of building systems that behave the same way every day, in every condition.
-It is the discipline of removing chaos allowing teams to focus on the work that moves the business forward.
+BoringOps is the discipline of building systems that behave the same way every day, in every condition.
+Predictable systems free teams to focus on work that moves the business forward.

 1. Consistency